markpmlim/LightProbes2/README.md

 ```

-This is done during early during program execution.
-According to Apple's documentation, CIContext objects are immutable and can be called from any thread.
-There is a condition stipulate: Core Image objects must share resources with the OpenGL context the program is using.
+This is done early during initial setup of the program.
+According to Apple's documentation, *CIContext* objects are immutable and can be called from any thread.
+And these objects are expensive to create.
+There is a condition stipulated: Core Image objects must share resources with the OpenGL context the program is using.

-The program will transfer control to the OpenGLRenderer object to load and instantiate a texture from the Light Probe image as part of the renderer's initialization.
-Before returning control to the ViewController object, an offscreen *FBO* is created to capture an EquiRectangular texture which will be displayed during a per-frame update.
-See *draw* method of the OpenGLRenderer class.
+The program will transfer control to the initialization method of the class *OpenGLRenderer*.
+As part of the renderer's initialization process, the method loads and instantiates a texture from the Light Probe image.
+Before returning control to the *OpenGLViewController* object, an offscreen *FBO* is created to capture an EquiRectangular texture which will be displayed during a per-frame update.
+See the *draw* methods of the *OpenGLViewController* and *OpenGLRenderer* classes.

-When the user presses *s* to output the texture as an *.hdr* file, the ViewController method
+When the user presses *s* to output the texture as an *.hdr* file, the *OpenGLViewController* method

 ```objective-c